 - The Stoner: Zetro and Gibson.

 - Talkative Loon: The intro to "Deranged" is a spoken word bit that invokes this.
+Apparently it was some homeless guy who was hanging around the studio during the recording.

 - Thrash Metal: One of the Trope Codifiers of the genre.